Skip to content

 When the Jordan team found themselves in need of a driver midway through the 1991 season, Mercedes paid team boss Eddie Jordan $150,000 to give Schumacher the seat.

-On his debut in the Belgian Grand Prix at the challenging Spa-Francorchamps circuit, Schumcaher equalled Jordan's season-best qualifying position of seventh, despite never having driven the track before, although his race would last only two corners before a clutch issue sidelined him.
+On his debut in the Belgian Grand Prix at the challenging Spa-Francorchamps circuit, Schumacher equalled Jordan's season-best qualifying position of seventh, despite never having driven the track before, although his race would last only two corners before a clutch issue sidelined him.

 Schumacher was controversially poached by Benetton before the next race, the Italian Grand Prix, where he secured his best finish of the season in fifth.